Prices can be misleading.

 Who determines the budget?

 The budget committee is a group of dedicated volunteers and staff members.
-The budget committee is a group of dedicated volunteers and staff members.
 The staff proposes the budget, and it is reviewed and edited at the budget committee level before being sent to the POA Board.
 They meet 4 times in June and July, putting approximately 100 volunteer hours of work time in addition to the staff time.
 Meetings are open and community members are invited to participate.
-The 2018 annual budget was $1,834,867.00.

 What is the Dewees Utility Corporation?

 The Dewees Utility Corporation is a separate entity.
 Each owner also pays part of the water utility on the island.
 We have a state-of-the-art water treatment facility and wastewater treatment facility that provides potable water to our 150 homesites, and treats wastewater with an environmentally advanced system.
-In 2018, undeveloped lot owners paid $3203 per year in utility dues.
-Finished homes pay a base rate of $3803 per year, with additional charges for usage.
-Bills are sent in August with a due date in October, or in 9 monthly installments.
 Click here for more information about the DUC.

 When are Dues billed?